Flint Water System Advisory Council

 Chair

-Flint Resident, 7th Ward, Associate Professor of Social Science, Kettering University
+Flint Resident, Associate Professor of Social Science, Kettering University

 Lawrence Reynolds, MD